hasindu2008/f5c/_docs/output.md

 Each dot in the top sequence in the illustration represent a k-mer and the number above each dot is the corresponding k-mer index.
 If the basecalled read is `ACGGTAACTATAC` and assuming the k-mer size in the k-mer model is 6, the 0th k-mer is `ACGGTA`, 1st k-mer is `CGGTAA` ... and the 7th k-mer is `CTATAC`.
 Each dot in the bottom sequence in the illustration represent a raw-signal sample and the number below each dot is the corresponding signal index.

-The tsv output from resquiggle will look like below:
+The TSV output from resquiggle will look like below:

 |read_id|kmer_idx|start_raw_idx|end_raw_idx|
 |--:|----:|----:|------------------------:|